Wednesday, August 31, 2011

 In the late 80s there were a series of body-switching films--Like Father Like Son, Vice Versa, 18 Again and Big.
 Only Big, the last one released, was a hit.
 In the others, as soon as the switch occurs, the characters immediately act like fools, screwing around in their new bodies.
 In Big, once the character realizes the situation he's in, he tries as hard as he can to solve it.

-For both story and comedy purposes, it's much more satisfying to have character working at the top of their intelligence, no matter how ridiculous the situation.
+For both story and comedy purposes, it's much more satisfying to have characters working at the top of their intelligence, no matter how ridiculous the situation.
 Then, whether they succeed or fail, it means a lot more, and the gags pay off better.

 Saturday, August 27, 2011